darktable-org/dtdocs/content/module-reference/utility-modules/shared/export.md

 : The output color profile.
 Select “image settings” if you want the settings in the [_output color profile_](../../processing-modules/output-color-profile.md) module of the individual images to be respected.

 intent
-: This option lets you define the intent -- the way in which darktable will handle out-of-gamut colors.
+: This option lets you define the intent -- the way in which Ansel will handle out-of-gamut colors.
 See [rendering intent](../../../special-topics/color-management/rendering-intent) for a more detailed description of the available options.

 style
-: Choose a [style](../lighttable/styles.md) which darktable will combine with the existing history stack to generate the output image.
+: Choose a [style](../lighttable/styles.md) which Ansel will combine with the existing history stack to generate the output image.
 These history items are only added temporarily -- the original history stack is not overwritten.
 You can use this feature to add processing steps and parameters that you want to be applied specifically to images before export.
 For example you may define a style that adds a stronger level of sharpening when you produce scaled-down JPEG files for the internet or add a certain level of exposure compensation to all of your output images.

 mode
 : When applying a style during export this option defines whether the history stack items of that style replace the original history stack of the image or are appended to it.
 Technically speaking, in append mode history stack items of the style will constitute separate instances of the respective modules on top of any existing ones (see also [multiple instances](../../../darkroom/processing-modules/multiple-instances.md)).
 As a consequence the original history stack will remain in effect with the new items being applied in addition.
 This way you can apply an overall adjustment (e.g. exposure) to a number of exported images while respecting the settings of each individual image.

 export
 : Press this button to start a background job to export all selected images.
 A bar at the bottom of the left hand panel displays the progress of the export job.
 Furthermore a notification message pops up reporting the completion of each individual export.
 You may click on the pop-up to make it disappear.
 You may abort the export job by clicking on the "x" icon located close to the progress bar.

 ---